-- (34) By (INSERT A DATE: 3 years of the start of application of this Regulation) and every five years thereafter, the Commission should evaluate the functioning and effectiveness of this Regulation and present a report to the European Parliament and the Council.
-The report should include an assessment of whether or not the Regulation requires a modification.
-Where the report proposes modifying the provisions of this Regulation, it may be accompanied, where appropriate, by a legislative proposal. - (35) The implementation of this Regulation by the Union and the Member States should comply with the relevant requirements for the imposition of restrictive measures on grounds of security and public order in the WTO Agreements (including in particular Article XIV (a) and Article XIV bis of the GATS).
-It should also comply with EU law and be consistent with commitments made under other trade and investment agreements or parties.
+- (34) By ... (three years after the date of application of this Regulation) and every five years thereafter, the Commission should evaluate the functioning and effectiveness of this Regulation and present a report to the European Parliament and to the Council.
+That report should include an assessment of whether or not this Regulation requires an amendment.
+Where the report proposes amending this Regulation, it may be accompanied by a legislative proposal. - The implementation of this Regulation by the Union and the Member States should comply with the relevant requirements for the imposition of restrictive measures on grounds of security and public order in the WTO agreements, including, in particular, Article XIV (a) and Article XIV bis of the General Agreement on Trade in Services (GATS).
+It should also comply with Union law and be consistent with commitments made under other trade and investment agreements to which the Union or Member States are parties and trade and investment arrangements to which the Union or Member States are adherents.